 Acrylic Grout

-Acrylic grout is generally not recommended for kitchen backsplashes due to its potential susceptibility to staining from grease and acidic substances.
+While acrylic grout is easy to apply, it is generally not recommended for kitchen backsplashes due to its susceptibility to staining from grease and acidic substances.
+You might also find yourself needing to repair or touch it up more often in a busy kitchen, which can add to its maintenance requirements.

 Bathroom Backsplash